 In just about a 3.5-hour drive, you can check off a major bucket list item.

-The park is categorized into north and south rims.
 Most people visit the South Rim because of its proximity to larger cities, including Phoenix.

 The South Rim also has more options for stays and restaurants, and a shuttle operates from this rim regularly.